StationPlaylist.com

 How do I stream on the Internet with Studio?

-The Studio installer includes our custom Oddcast stream encoder.
-This supports WMA, MP3, AAC+, and Ogg Vorbis stream encoding for Windows Media, Shoutcast and Icecast2 servers. enable Oddcast on the Mixer tab in the Output options page.
+Studio comes with a stream encoder implemented as a DSP plugin.
+This supports WMA, MP3, AAC+, and Ogg Vorbis stream encoding for Icecast, Shoutcast v1, Shoutcast v2, and Windows Media servers.
+Enable SPL Encoder on the Mixer tab in the Output options page.

-See the Studio help documentation for more details.
+See the Internet Streaming chapter in Studio's help documentation for more details.

 Back to the Top